Bazaruto Archipelago Travel Guide

 Bazaruto beach ©

-The main islands of Bazaruto and Benguerra, as well as the smaller Santa Catalina, Magaruque and Bangue islands, are protected within a national park, one of the largest of its kind in the Indian Ocean.
-The warm seas are home to whales, dolphins, manta rays, turtles and the endangered dugong, while unspoilt coral reefs provide underwater enthusiasts with first-rate diving and snorkelling opportunities amid thousands of fish and mammal species.
+The main islands of Bazaruto and Benguerra, as well as the smaller Santa Catalina, Magaruque and Bangue islands, are protected within a national park, which is one of the largest of its kind in the Indian Ocean.
+The warm seas are home to whales, dolphins, manta rays, turtles and the endangered dugong, as well as many fascinating species of fish; this rich marine life is attracted by the unspoiled coral reefs, which provide underwater enthusiasts with first-rate scuba diving and snorkelling opportunities.
 On land, miles of deserted sandy beaches shaded by palm trees offer frazzled city executives a dream holiday getaway, where the most stressful thing is deciding between activities like bird watching, fishing and shell collecting, or simply lying on the sand and enjoying the sunshine.

 Become our Bazaruto Archipelago Travel Expert

 We are looking for contributors for our Bazaruto Archipelago travel guide.
 If you are a local, a regular traveller to Bazaruto Archipelago or a travel professional with time to contribute and answer occasional forum questions, please contact us.